 To review building, managing, and sharing of Field Groups, visit Step 7 - Create Report Card Field Groups.

-- For ISI Clients, the ability to Enable Attendance means that attendance fields will be available to pull attendance data automatically for each grading period onto the report card.
-The fields will be avialable on the mapping step of this process.
+- For ISI Clients and DnA clients automating attendance, the ability to Enable Attendance means that attendance fields will be available to pull attendance data automatically for each grading period onto the report card.
+The fields will be available on the mapping step of this process.

 - When ready, select Create Report Card.